-- The mask is uncomfortable
+- The mask is not comfortable

 - The mask leaks air

-- The tubing gets in the way
+- Tubes get in the way of sleeping

 - Cure for Sleep Apnea, Houston - Finding a cure for sleep apnea in Houston, TX